lablinux-ca/Fildem-v2/README.md

 ~~Download the .zst file from the releases section and run `sudo pacman -U ./python3-fildem*.zst`~~
 Build is not available yet.
 I'm currently working on updating the build file.
-You can a working package with `makepkg -si`
+You can build a working package with `makepkg -si`

 ### Building from source